On a rainy day: who are the preppers and what can they teach during a pandemic

 2. Multitools

-I don't know how I would live without a multitool - it's like another hand.
-Here are a few things that I often use it for:
+I don’t know how I would live without a multitool - it’s like another hand.
+Here are a few things I often use it for:

-- opening packages with a knife;
+• opening packages with a knife;

-- pulling a splinter with a knife;
+• pulling a splinter with a knife;

-- wire cutting;
+• wire cutting;

-- pruning small branches.
+• pruning small branches.

-Infrequent use includes anything from opening cans.
+Infrequent use includes anything up to and including opening cans.

 3. Knife sharpeners